OfficeDev/testing-assets/addins/CF-SR-Batching-Sample/README.md

 1. Run `npm install`.
 2. Run `npm run build`.
 3. Run `npm run start`.
 The sample will now sideload into Excel on desktop.
+4. Click InvokeCF button (Inside Taskpane) or Run Action (UiLess AppCommand button).
+This will execute around 18000 CF in batch.

 ### Key parts of the sample
 The code pattern contains two custom functions named `DIV2` and `MUL2`.
 Instead of performing the calculation, each of them calls a `_pushOperation` function to push the operation into a batch queue to be passed to a web service.